• Facebook

 With changing expectations in the workplace, what are the behaviours and trends that are occurring in your schools and how are you equipped as a middle and senior leader to manage these, sometimes conflicting, workplace expectations and behaviours.

-This session will be repeated on 3 separate occasions and you can choose from the options below.
+This session will be repeated on 2 separate occasions and you can choose from the options below.

-After booking you will receive a link to indicate your chosen session.
+Please book on this page for either session – after booking you will receive a link to indicate your chosen session.

 Date Time Venue

-Mon, 18 May 2026 2:30-4:00pm Sandringham School, The Ridgeway, St Albans, Hertfordshire AL4 9NX
+Monday, 18 May 2026 2:30-4:00pm Sandringham School, The Ridgeway, St Albans, Hertfordshire AL4 9NX

-Wed, 20 May 2026 4:00-5:00pm Online – joining link to be shared after booking
+Wednesday, 20 May 2026 4:00-5:00pm Online joining link to be shared after booking

-These session will explore themes how:
+This session will explore themes on how:

 • To deconstruct generational stereotypes and move beyond common myths and misunderstandings.